RMertz/the_clinic/README.md

 For the latest release version check the release tab on github.

-To find instructions on executing tests or test coverage please see our User Manual/Developer Doc.
+To find instructions on executing tests or test coverage please see our Developer Doc.

 Our app is pending review by Cerner for integration into their login system.
 Their estimate was that they will get back to us in 4-5 weeks.
 (As of 04/20/19)